project-origin/registry/doc/concept/unique-proofs-using-tries-merkleproofs.md

-# D-03-002 Unique proofs using tries
+# Unique proofs using tries / merkle proofs

-- Feature Name:`unique_proofs_using_tries`
-- Start Date: 2022-07-14
-- Assignees: @MartinSchmidt, @wisbech

-## Unique proofs using Merkle Trees / tries

 A unique digital proof is prerequisite for claims and immutability of certificates